Video: May It Please the Court: Effective Oral Appellate Advocacy

 Video: Code of Pretrial and Trial Conduct Teaching Syllabus

 The video presents ethical and professionalism vignettes with various fact patterns and suggestions to stimulate discussion.
 Accompanying the video is a teaching syllabus with references to applicable provisions of the American College of Trial Lawyers Code of Trial and Pretrial Conduct and the American Bar Association’s Model Rules of Professional Conduct.
-Available on the College YouTube channel or on a thumb drive, the video presents ethical and professionalism vignettes with various fact patterns and suggestions to stimulate discussion.
+Available on the College YouTube channel, the Outreach Committee page, or on a thumb drive, the video presents ethical and professionalism vignettes with various fact patterns and suggestions to stimulate discussion.
 Prepared by the Legal Ethics and Professionalism Committee.
 Contact National Office for a hard copy.